bitfiber/ng/README.md

 triggering the reducer function to recompute the result based on the latest values.
 Works similarly to the RxJs 'combineLatest' operator

-`@param ...data: [...EmitterOrObservableTuple<I>, (...values: I) => T]` - A spread of emitters, states, or observables, followed by a reducer function.
+`@param ...data: [...EmitterOrObservableTuple<I>, SpreadFn<I, T>]` - A spread of emitters, states, or observables, followed by a reducer function.
 The reducer function takes the latest values from each source as arguments and returns the value to be emitted

 `@returns this` the instance of the current state, allowing for method chaining